DouglasTitze/DouglasTitze.github.io/_posts/2023-04-22-Check-If-N-Its-Double-Exist.md

         seen = set()

         for i in arr:

+            # If the elements double or half exist in the set
+            # then our search criteria are met
             if i*2 in seen or i/2 in seen: return True

+            # Add the element to the set if they aren't met
             seen.add(i)

         return False